wrapperband/FeathercoinWalletGuide/README.md

 ## Neoscrypt

 Neoscrypt is an ASIC resistant Proof of work (POW) algorithm used by Feathercoin miners.
-Designed and developed by Ghostlander specifically for the Feathercoin and Pheonixcoin project.
+Designed and developed by Ghostlander specifically for the Feathercoin and Phoenixcoin project.
 [Ref 7]

 Most Feathercoin members were for ASICs, they have definate advantages of efficiency when mining.
 However, what was seen in the Bitcoin and Litcoin implementation was,